 But, whatever the grammar of my remarks, and without going so far as to reify a subject of experience that is distinct from the experience itself (cf. Dennett’s critique of the “Cartesian theatre”), it seems apparent that there is some flow of experience that is sequentially and/or spatiotemporally continuous and contiguous, and that this flow of experience corresponds in some way to the “I” that is the subject of experiential statements such as “I am contemplating these shadows”, “I am relatively happy”, “I am cold”, or even “I love my wife”.
 Now, it would seem to follow from the SVO structure of statements of first-person experience that, if the flow of experience corresponds to the subject “I”, then the verb phrase corresponds to some way of apprehending some putative object of experience (and this would allow equally for hallucinatory experience).
 This, in my initial characterisation, is that “seeming flux of happening” that is the object of “the apparent flux of experience”.

 The flux of happening subsumes whatever complement or noun phrase completes the verb phrase, whether it be the potatoes I’m peeling or the wife I love.
 The furniture of the world is thus subsumed to my experience of the world, and this includes other people.
 In a very real sense, there is no evident qualitative distinction between my interactions with other people and my experience of any other event that directly impacts me.
-This creates a serious problem when considering the reality of “other minds”, and – as I hope to show – a pretty big problem for my apprehension of my own mind, insofar as it is supposedly of the same ‘kind’ as other minds.
+Beyond the – entirely psychotic – identification of ‘the world’ and ‘myself’, this creates a specific and serious problem when considering the reality of “other minds”, and – as I hope to show – a pretty big problem for my apprehension of my own mind, insofar as it is supposedly of the same ‘kind’ as other minds.
 If I see other people as events impacting me in some seeming flux of happening, then there is no apparent qualitative difference between them and, say, natural phenomena.
 They are, to all intents and purposes, philosophical zombies, but in a real rather than a theoretical sense.
 And herein lies a problem.

 1.2 Other minds, other people